ima-nyush/Critical-Data-Visualization-F19/coding-foundation/README.md

 ###### comment your code, please
 In all coding you do this semester, please make sure to use comments in your code explaining what you are doing.
 Using atom, you can normally highlight whatever you want to "comment out" and hit ``cmd+/``.

+##### After you are done

 ###### Add a README.md file

-Your work will look great on GitHub if you ad README.md files to folders.
+Your work will look great on GitHub if you add README.md files to folders.
 GitHub renders them as the "front page" of a folder - just like you are reading this text right now (it is written on a README.md file, too).
 The ".md" stands for "Markdown" which is a specific syntax for writing text.
 Since this might be your first time doing this, simply add the README.md file here:

 ```
 my-cdv-fall19